 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO shall not be held responsible for identifying any or all such patent rights.

-ISO 21469 was prepared by Technical Committee ISO/TC 199, Safety of machinery.
+ISO/TS 28924 was prepared by Technical Committee ISO/TC 23, Tractors and machinery for agriculture and forestry, Subcommittee SC 3, Safety and comfort.

 Introduction